 Kanan, M. I. C., 1995.
 An analytical study of earth and lime based buildings in the Blumenau region of Southern Brazil.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as:

 |PDF (.pdf supplied by EThOS) - Submitted Version|